 Council manages a wide variety of buildings and facilities.
-These buildings range from Early Learning Centres, an Arts Centre to office buildings and Leisure Centres as shown in Table 2.
-It is a diverse portfolio of assets that requires a diverse range of strategies and expertise to ensure that the assets continue to deliver an acceptable level of service to the community.
+These buildings range from early learning centres, an arts centre to office buildings and leisure centres as shown in Table 2.
+It is a diverse portfolio of assets that require a diverse range of strategies and expertise to ensure that the assets continue to deliver an acceptable level of service to the community.